How To Find A Real Work-From-Home Job

 Magazine work tends to favor those capable of producing informative and entertaining anecdotes without losing focus on the article topic.
 There are very few people more in touch with life and more focused than mothers, making magazine employment one of the best work from home jobs for moms.

 Finding magazine work can be hard work, though.
 Be persistent and stay optimistic.
 All it takes is one editor to say yes.

 A freelance blogger is a writer who blogs for someone else's website.
 While it may not have the cachet of being a magazine scribe, blog gigs are typically easier to get.
 Moreover, many blogs have just as wide an audience.

 There are a few ways to find blog work.
-You can advertise your skills on a freelance website or search blogger job boards.
+You can advertise your skills on a freelance website or search freelance writer job boards.
 Alternatively, if there's a blog you particularly admire, try reaching to them directly.
-Do to the amount of work involved, so many blogs are very open to freelance partners and guest work.
+Due to the amount of work involved, so many blogs are very open to freelance partners and guest work.

 Of course, the best way to land gigs with established blogs is to create a personal blog first as a sample of your capabilities.
 Be sure and check out our “blogger” entry below for tips on how to get started on that venture.

 Overburdened office workers and bored SAHMs can be each other’s best buds.
 Remote work productivity tools like Google Docs, Slack, and Skype have given rise to a whole new generation of secretaries called virtual assistants.